How to Create More Energy in Your Life (Part 2)

 Do any of these sound familiar?
 Distractions are everywhere and it’s easy to get pulled in too many directions.
 The good news is that changing a few simple things will give you more energy even without changing your commitments and calendar engagements.

 Over-commitment: How many committees are you on or events have you committed to?
-Can you plan to skip one of your son’s sport events a week?
+Can you plan to skip one of your son’s sports events a week?
 Write a list and prioritize everything you’ve committed to.
 Fill in your schedule with the most important ones first.
-Leave everything else off.
+Leave everything else off and see how you feel over the next week.

 Body image: Being unhappy with how we look is a HUGE mental issue.
 Lack of confidence can drain emotional energy and waste time obsessing in front of the mirror.
-If you’re unhappy with your weight, a few ideas to help you could be to commit to working with a personal trainer, schedule a visit with a functional medicine doctor to help you figure out the best way to eat for your gut microbiota, practice positive self-talk, or invest in a stylist to learn how to dress for your body.
+If you’re unhappy with your weight, a few ideas to help you could be to consult with a doctor who specializes in menopause to create a plan, commit to working with a personal trainer, practice positive self-talk, or invest in a stylist to learn how to dress for your body.

-Financial pressures: Far too many of us understand what it feels like to be in debt.
-Even “excessive” debt.
+Financial pressures: Far too many of us understand what it feels like to be in debt, even excessive debt.
 Between student loans and credit card debt, it can feel hopeless.
 Take the time to create a spending budget, as well as a payback plan.
+Minimizing spending on things you don’t really need can even help you minimize clutter in your house!

-Household projects: Worry about dust bunnies, grubby doors and light switch covers, scuffs in the paint and other neglected areas uses a lot of mental energy.
-Why not create a cleaning schedule and get it done?!
+Household projects: Worrying about dust bunnies, grubby doors and light switch covers, scuffs in the paint and other neglected areas uses a lot of mental energy.
+Why not create a cleaning schedule and get it done?
 Better yet, hire someone to do it for you so you can focus on other things.
+Many of us grew up with the “why hire someone when I can do it myself” mentality, but do you want or know how to do it?
+The choice is ultimately between time or money.

 Old resentments: Is there that one name that makes you cringe whenever it comes up?
-Do you need to a have a gripe session with your girlfriend whenever you run into that person?
+Do you need to have a gripe session with your girlfriend every time you run into said person?
 Think about how much energy you’re using on negative thoughts!
 What are your past hurts?
-Who do you need to forgive so you can spend that energy on things that make you HAPPY?
+Who do you need to forgive so you can spend that energy on things that make you happy and fulfilled?
+Who can help you work through this?

-Social Media/Phone: Are you a mindless social media user?
+Social Media/Phone: Are you a mindless scroller on social media?
 How much of your time is spent scrolling and possibly being envious of what you see?
 Could that energy be better used on your favorite hobbies or catching up on other things like getting through that growing pile of unread books?
+Can you choose to not answer your phone when you don’t really have time at that moment?

 Self-care: Are you taking time for self-care?
 Whether that be time to watch your favorite show, a bubble bath or maybe even going for a walk.
-Whatever it is that makes you feel good and relaxed.
+Whatever nurtures you and helps you downshift.
 Are you scheduling fun and downtime for your mental health?

-Taking action on these items means you will spend less mental energy on worrying and stressing and will have MORE energy to spend on positive things.
-The amazing part is that energy feeds energy.
-So the more positive energy you create in your life and mind, the more it’s going to draw even MORE positive energy and thoughts!
+Taking action on these items means you’ll spend less mental energy on worrying and stressing and will have MORE energy to spend on positive things.
+The amazing part is that energy feeds energy, so the more positive energy you create in your life and your mind, the more it’s going to draw even MORE positive energy and thoughts!

 I know this is easier said than done, so here are some ideas on reducing the multitasking, distractions and mental clutter in your mind:

-• Journal to get your thoughts and feelings out of your head.
+- Journal to get your thoughts and feelings out of your head.
 It’s amazing how big of an impact that this can make.
-This also can help you prioritize what negative mental things are taking up the most time and you can create action plans!

 Cleaning up mental spaces can be even more challenging than cleaning up the physical spaces.
-But it also has the biggest impact on our life, so the effort is sooooo worth it.
-Organized, positive thoughts lead to an organized, positive life.
-I guarantee that you will immediately feel more energized when you start working through these tips and tricks!
+But it can also have the biggest impact on our life, so the effort is sooooo worth it.
+Organized, positive thoughts lead to a much more organized, positive life.
+I just know that you’ll feel more energized when you start working through these ideas!

 Stay connected with news and updates!